sthapa102/Unit-8-Capstone-Project-1/README.md

 User can view the current trending topics on Twitter.

 3. Navigation
 Tab Navigation (Tab to Screen)

 Home
 Trends
 Profile

+User Feature Set

+Core Requirements

+The ability for individuals to log into their accounts, ensuring they can view and carry on with their previous activities and settings.
+The option for users to enter vital statistics like weight and height, which is necessary to get tailored health advice.
+A feature that presents users with the latest widely-discussed subjects, keeping them informed about the world's pulse.

 Flow Navigation (Screen to Screen)